Shelter in Place Tips for Severe Weather

 Before the storm arrives:

-- Stock your home with an emergency supply kit including food, water, batteries, lights, medicine, and more.
+- Whether you plan to shelter in place or not, you should stock your home with an emergency supply kit including food, water, batteries, lights, medicine, and more.

 - Stay informed by monitoring the storm via TV, radio, and internet.